Interstate 87 (New York): New York State Thruway

-The Thruway continues north as a six-lane tollway through the river valley toward Harriman, where it encounters the Woodbury toll barrier, the southeastern end of the mainline's major closed ticket system.
+The Thruway continues north as a six-lane tollway through the river valley toward Harriman, where it encounters the Woodbury toll gantry, the southeastern end of the main line's major closed toll system.
 The barrier is located on the mainline within exit 16 (NY 17), a trumpet interchange.
-Along with the mainline barrier in Harriman, an electronic toll gantry exists on the exit 16 ramp midway between the Thruway and NY 17 exit 131 (NY 32).
+Along with the mainline barrier in Harriman, a toll gantry exists on the exit 16 ramp midway between the Thruway and NY 17 exit 131 (NY 32).
 Now a completely tolled highway, the Thruway heads northward as it narrows to four lanes, roughly paralleling the Hudson River to the river's west as it serves the city of Newburgh, village of New Paltz, and city of Kingston, indirectly connecting to the short I-587 in the latter.

-Past Kingston, the highway runs closer to the river as it parallels US 9W through the towns of Saugerties, Catskill, Coxsackie, and Ravena.
+Past Kingston, the highway goes closer to the river as it parallels US 9W through the towns of Saugerties, Catskill, Coxsackie, and Ravena.
 Just north of Ravena, the Thruway meets the west end of the Berkshire Connector, a spur linking the Thruway mainline to the Massachusetts Turnpike 25 mi to the east.
 The highway continues into the vicinity of Albany, where it connects to Troy via I-787 at exit 23 and intersects I-90 at exit 24.
 The latter of the two junctions is the busiest of the Thruway's exits, serving an estimated 27 million vehicles a year.
 I-87 then widens to six lanes and runs across the capital city's residential suburbs for 6 mi to exit 24, a complex interchange with I-90.
 At this point, I-87 leaves the Thruway to access the nearby south end of the toll-free Adirondack Northway, also known simply as the Northway, while I-90 merges in from the east to follow the Thruway toward Buffalo and then Pennsylvania.